2-8-4: United States

-Lima's last steam locomotive was also the last American 2-8-4, the NKP's No. 779 of 1949.
-Some 700 2-8-4s were built for American service, constituting 2% of the steam fleet prior to dieselization and delivering 5% of the nation's freight ton-miles.
-Coincidentally, ALCO’s last steam locomotives were also berkshires, built in 1948 for the Pittsburgh and Lake Erie Railroad, and towards the end of their short service lives they were transferred to the parent company, the New York Central Railroad.
+The last American 2-8-4 built was also the last steam locomotive built by Lima, Nickel Plate 779, in 1949.
+Coincidentally, ALCO's last steam locomotives were also Berkshire types, built in 1948 for the Pittsburgh and Lake Erie Railroad; towards the end of their short service lives they were transferred to the P&LE's parent company, the New York Central Railroad.
+Over 600 2-8-4s were built for American service, constituting 2% of the steam fleet prior to dieselization and delivering 5% of the nation's freight ton-miles.

-As one of the first large scale users of the type (ultimately rostering 112 locomotives through its own purchases and the acquisition of nearly identical locomotives secondhand from the Wheeling & Lake Erie Railroad), the NKP became synonymous with the Berkshire locomotive type.
-One of this class, Nickel Plate Road no. 765, is preserved in operating condition and is operated occasionally from its New Haven, Indiana home.
-Nickel Plate Road no. 779 is preserved as a static display in Lincoln Park in Lima, Ohio.
+Ultimately rostering 112 locomotives (through its own purchases, and the acquisition of nearly identical locomotives with its purchase of the Wheeling & Lake Erie), the Nickel Plate Road became indelibly associated with the Berkshire type.
+One of this class, Nickel Plate Road no. 765, was restored to operation and regularly operates excursion trains from its home in New Haven, Indiana.
+5 other NKP Berkshires are preserved around the US, including 779 at Lincoln Park in Lima, Ohio.

+Another 2–8–4, Pere Marquette 1225, has also been restored to operating condition, and runs regular excursions with the Steam Railroading Institute in Owosso, Michigan.
+As of April 2024, C&O 2716 was undergoing restoration by the Kentucky Railway Museum.
+C&O 2755, along with 10 other C&O Kanawha types and Pere Marquette 1223, are preserved on static display around the US.
+No other 2-8-4s survive, including Lima's groundbreaking A-1.

-Many larger American railroads rostered Berkshires.
+Many American Class I railroads rostered sizeable fleets of Berkshires.
 The table lists data on the American locomotives as they were built.

 Berkshires in fiction

-In the motion picture The Polar Express, the "know-it-all" boy identifies the train's locomotive as a Baldwin 2-8-4 built in 1931, although the actual prototype for the film's locomotive was the Pere Marquette no. 1225, a Berkshire built by the Lima Locomotive Works in 1941.
+In the motion picture The Polar Express, the "know-it-all" boy identifies the train's locomotive as "a Baldwin 2-8-4 S-3 class" built in 1931, although the actual prototype for the film's locomotive was the Pere Marquette 1225, an N-1 class Berkshire built by the Lima Locomotive Works in 1941.

-In the Transformers television series, motion picture and toy line, the Decepticon triple changer Astrotrain is modeled on a JNR Class D62 2-8-4 locomotive which all of them did not survive the cutters torch and were ultimately scrapped in 1966 and none were saved for posperity.
+In the Transformers television series, motion picture and toy line, the Decepticon triple changer Astrotrain is modeled on a JNR Class D62 2-8-4 locomotive which all of them did not survive the cutters torch and were ultimately scrapped in 1966 and none were saved for posterity.

 Locomon in the motion picture Digimon: Runaway Locomon is a 2-8-4 type locomotive.